Nearsoft/jobs/readme.md

 If an opening has caught your eye feel free to contact us at jobs@nearsoft.com

-## NET Engineer
+## Software NET Engineer

 <details><summary>Read more</summary>

 ### Requirements

-* 5+ years of professional software development experience as a .NET developer (C#)
+* 4+ years of professional software development experience as a .NET developer (C#)Solid understanding of OOP principles and standards, LINQ, Design Patterns and Data Structures
-* Experience with .NET Core
+* Strong experience with relational databases
 * Experience providing and consuming REST API
-* Deep understanding of TDD and DDD
-* Solid understanding of OOP principles and standards, LINQ, Design Patterns and Data Structures
+* Experience integrating third party APIs and services
+* Experience designing and writing unit tests
+* Experience with SQL Adapters
+* Experience writing stored procedures and performant queries
 * Experience in building complex server-side systems
-* Strong experience with relational databases
+* Experience optimizing for performance in crucial parts of an application
-* CI/CD experience
+* Some level of experience in ElasticSearch
 * Some level of experience in front-end development technologies
-* Understanding of multi-threading applications

 <!-- yaspeller ignore:start -->
 ###### *NS*